 Weather is the biggest factor to plan for.
 You want your best chance of a settled weather window.
 Aside from the anchorage at Fort Jefferson, there are really very few protected anchorages along this route.

-How many days to plan for on your sailing trip?
+How many days to plan for on your boating trip?

 Unless you have a speed boat, I think the minimum number of days to plan for is a week.
-Here’s what that looks like:
+Here’s what that sailing itinerary looks like:

 Day 1: arrive to Key West and overnight on your charter boat in the marina

 Day 2: early am departure for Boca Grande.
 If you have time, grab a mooring ball for some snorkeling at one of the Florida Keys National Marine Sanctuary sites along the way: Western Sambo, Eastern/Western Dry Rocks, or Sand Key are good options.

 Day 3: sail the rest of the way to the Dry Tortugas and explore Fort Jefferson at Garden Key after most of the tourists have left for the day on the ferry.

 Day 4: head over to Loggerhead Key for the day.
 Snorkel the Windjammer wreck.
 Return to Garden Key in the evening (you aren’t allowed to stay overnight at Loggerhead).

 Day 5: early am departure to head back east.
 Overnight anchorage at the Marquesas Keys.